Weather updates: Tornado emergency declared in western Oklahoma on Sunday

 Severe weather capable of producing tornadoes and large hail moved through western Oklahoma Sunday night.

-Storms began forming in western Oklahoma late Sunday afternoon and were expected to moved closer to Oklahoma City between 9 p.m. and 1 a.m.
+Storms began forming in western Oklahoma late Sunday afternoon and were expected to move closer to Oklahoma City between 9 p.m. and 1 a.m.

 The storms were capable of producing tornadoes, winds up to 80 mph and baseball-sized hail, according to the National Weather Service.